ObsidianMC/Obsidian/README.md

 ## 🔌 Develop plugins
 Plugins are cool!
 Wanna make them yourself?
 Find out about plugin development [here](https://obsidian-mc.net/articles/plugins.html)

+## 🔥 Development builds
+Very early development builds are available over at the [GitHub Actions](https://github.com/ObsidianMC/Obsidian/actions) page for this repository.
+Find the latest `.NET Build` action and scroll to the bottom of the page to find the artifacts.
+Unzip the artifact and run `dotnet Obsidian.dll` to start the server.

 ## 😎 The Obsidian Team
 - [Naamloos](https://github.com/Naamloos) (creator)